 While Scanner 5-0 won't fulfill the needs of those who are serious about monitoring a police scanner, it's a great cheap police scanner for someone who wants to listen in occasionally.
 Once installed, you can use the app to search for feeds by state, county, or even country, then select the feed and listen to it directly on your smartphone.
 The app even caters to newbies to police scanning by including a key that helps them decode police codes.

 This functionality makes it ideal for homeowners who may not tune into a police scanner on a daily basis but want to know what's going on when three police cars suddenly appear on their normally quiet street.
 Unlike a standard police scanner, you can listen in on transmissions from emergency services from around the globe regardless of where you are.
 You can download and use the app for free if you don't mind being bombarded with ads.
 For $2.99, you can use the app ad-free and gain access to a few additional feeds.

-Things to Consider Before Buying a Police Scanner
+Things to Consider Before Buying the Best Police Scanners

 There are three different types of police scanners: handheld, mobile, and desktop.
 Desktop police scanners, per their name, are designed to sit on a desktop and plug into a standard 120-volt outlet.
 Handheld models, in comparison, look very similar in size and weight to walkie-talkies, making it easy to carry them with you, while a car police scanner is designed to install into your vehicle's dashboard.